Want every lesson, every camp, every printable? 👉 (ON SALE this week only!)

-This gravity painting activity for kids combines science and art to demonstrate the force of gravity in a STEAM-filled project that promotes creative thinking.
+This gravity painting activity for kids combines science and art to show the force of gravity.
 Add colored tissue paper to turn it into a beautiful spring artwork.
-Post by Jamie Hand.

 Gravity Painting for Kids